smith-special-collections/is-book-newspaper-batch-derivatives/README.md

 GNU/Linux
 ---------
 It is strongly recommended that this code be run on GNU/Linux.
 This code relies on several command line tools.
 GNU versions are assumed.
 The BSD versions that ship with Mac OS X may behave differently.
+If you are trying to use Homebrew version in OSX make sure that you add `export PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"` to your `~/.bash_profile` and start a new terminal session.

 Python 3
 --------